anandu06dev/ng4StarterKit/README.md

 # Introduction
 An introduction to build enterprise web applications with Angular.

-# Application Architecture
+# Application architecture

 Angular embraces patterns, principles and practices of enterprise software development.
 Applying Object-Oriented Design, Domain-Driven Design or Command-Query-Responsibility-Segregation in the frontend design system, we break down complex requirements into logical boundaries.
 We separate business logic into layers with different concerns and vest with single responsibility.

 ## Frontend coupled to OOD, DDD and CQRS

 The building blocks of Angular already provides us with code organisation strategies for frontend architectures.
-Nevertheless, to gain a higher level of abstraction we will bypass Angular's Data-Driven mindset and consider strategies like Domain-Driven Design and CQRS:
+Nevertheless, to gain a higher level of abstraction we will bypass Angular's data-driven mindset and consider strategies like Domain-Driven Design and CQRS:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/frontend_arch.PNG)